amigavision/amigavision.github.io/best.md

 [^4]: Modern desktop operating systems have way too many variables to keep input and output latency low, e.g. host OS interruptions, USB latency and polling speed, graphics rendering pipelines, etc.

 [^5]: With the &#36;50 RGB-Pi 2 Adapter.

+[^6]: Raspberry Pi 5 is ~$45-$95 (1GB vs. 8GB), PSU is ~15, case is $25, USB hub is $10, 64GB card is ~$20.

+[^7]: A recapped (mandatory!)
+Amiga 1200 is ~$750 on US & UK eBay.
+Adding a faster CPU + RAM + HD runs you ~$320 (TerribleFire 1230 50MHz 64MB with IDE).
+It also Needs a scaler or hardware upgrade to connect to HDMI, a good one is at least $100-150 (we have omitted this cost and capability in the table, but you will need one if you plan to use a modern display)

+[^8]: “Free” only if you plan on using your existing computer for emulation.
+A reasonably performant dedicated mini-PC for gaming in the living room is ~$250.

+[^9]: MiSTer Pi board is $125 including case and 64GB SD card.
+SuperStation is $199 including 64GB SD card and a high-quality injection-molded case, much higher quality than the average affordable Raspberry Pi case.

 <script>
 document.addEventListener("DOMContentLoaded", function () {